VECC Virtual Learning Plan 2022-2023

 Dr. Carmela Somershoe

 The district is one-to-one for all students in grades K-8.
 Each student has their own computer to use in the classroom.
-In the event that full remote learning is required, student computers and chargers will be provided to all students to access virtual instruction.
+If full remote learning is required, student computers and chargers will be used by all students to access virtual instruction.
 Families will be surveyed to determine if there is a need for connectivity.
 Teachers will follow up with students that have had trouble connecting and can refer parents to the office if connectivity support is necessary.
 Hot spot devices will be provided to those in need.
 Preschool families will have access to both a device and connectivity on an as needed basis determined by survey of families and need reported by teacher(s).

 Virtual Learning Plan